-Classified report on Russia, election hacking going to Trump
+Putin ordered effort to help Trump, hurt Clinton: US report

 - Man dangling by neck from Colorado ski lift saved by professional slackliner

-The CIA declined to comment on the potential changes.
-Clapper told a Senate panel Thursday that his office has not been engaged in such discussions with the Trump transition team.
-He noted that lawmakers created his office.
+He said, as did the intelligence report, that “there was no tampering whatsoever with voting machines.”

-“Congress, I think, gets a vote here,” said Clapper, who was testifying on Russia’s election interference.
+Trump said that as president he would appoint a team to develop a plan to “aggressively combat and stop cyberattacks.”

-Associated Press writers Eileen Sullivan, Eric Tucker and Josh Lederman in Washington, Tom Davies in Indianapolis and Jonathan Lemire in New York contributed to this report.
+Associated Press writers Eric Tucker, Chad Day and Jack Gillum contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.